Free webinar 21 July — Keep your lake open through algae season 21 July · Free webinar

 What is a good pH level for drinking water?

 If you search “best pH for drinking water” or “safe pH levels in drinking water,” you will find many opinions.
-Regulators use mostly as an acceptability and operational guide rather than a single, universal health limit.
+Regulators use it mostly as an acceptability and operational guide rather than a single, universal health limit.

 • In the United States, EPA lists a secondary (non-enforceable) range of 6.5–8.5 to help manage taste, scaling, and corrosion.